rockiger/akiee/backlog.md

 - [ ] choose a DOING-date in the entry field
 - [ ] jumps (only) from TODO to DOING on the given date
--
-## TODO As a experienced kanban user I want to have a Kanbanboard, that I can visualize my work.

 ## DONE As the user I want to see all my DOING's after livewookie is started, that I can begin with my work instantly.